(Note: Every effort has been made to update the information below, however things are subject to change without notice.)

 - Continued enrollment at St. Olaf College after the date specified for completion of your EAD would result in the automatic cancellation of post-completion OPT.

-- Update your current mailing address through the ISA.
+- Update your current mailing address through the ISC.
 This information is required by USCIS and must be reported through SEVIS.

-- Notify the ISA if you decide to permanently depart the U.S. during your authorized OPT.
+- Notify the ISC if you decide to permanently depart the U.S. during your authorized OPT.

-- Notify the ISA if you change your visa status during your authorized OPT.
+- Notify the ISC if you change your visa status during your authorized OPT.

 Change of Employer